 The following baby breathing monitors earn high marks from parents for their reliability, ease of use, and overall value.
 We chose a variety of models that connect to babies in different ways to account for personal preferences.

 - $$$ = $200–$300

 - $$$$ = over $300

-Best baby breathing monitor overall
+Best wearable baby breathing monitor with a camera

 Key features: With this system, you can track your baby’s oxygen levels and heart rate, sneak a peek into the nursery with encrypted HD video, and communicate through two-way audio, all through the Owlet app.

 The monitor slips onto baby’s foot with a sock-like device that connects to a base station that glows green when all is OK.
 Reviewers like that the system works well for newborns and that the included camera grows with your child to the toddler years.